giftednewbie/ManageEmployee/README.md

 ## Getting Started

-1. Pull from Github
+1. Clone Repository from Github
-2. At the Project root, run the following maven commands, to get it running.
+2. At the Project root, run the following maven commands.
 ```
 mvn package
 mvn spring-boot:run
 ```
+2. Voila !
+The server is Up and Running !

 ### Installing